Rinne, other NHL veterans hope for final shot at Stanley Cup

 Marleau had been hoping for his first championship after being traded to Pittsburgh by San Jose at the trade deadline in February.
 Marleau has enjoyed the short amount of time that he had with the Penguins before the NHL stopped play.

 Thornton, Marleau's former teammate in San Jose, still is hoping to play another season with the Sharks at the bottom of the West right now.
-Playoff hopes also were already dim for Anaheim and Ottawa with Miller and Anderson, respectively, both turning 40 in the next three months.
+Playoff hopes also were already dim for Anaheim and Ottawa with Miller turning 40 and Anderson turning 39 in the next three months.

 Spezza turns 37 in June and had been hoping to lift his first Cup to celebrate.

-Note: This story has been updated to correct ages for Rinne, Anderson.